Leave this site

 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

 Nottinghamshire Police must provide the best possible policing service to the people of Nottinghamshire.
-We have a responsibility to enhance public confidence in Nottinghamshire Police and present a professional image of our organisation.
+We have a responsibility to enhance public confidence in Nottinghamshire Police and present a professional image.
+The wearing of uniform must be consistently applied throughout Nottinghamshire Police.

-The wearing of uniform must be consistently applied throughout the organisation.
 All police officers, police staff, volunteer cadet leaders and special constables of Nottinghamshire Police must portray a professional image to the public and communities we serve.
-A smart and professional appearance will project authority and command respect whilst providing reassurance to the public of a professional standard of service.
+A smart and professional appearance will project authority and respect whilst providing reassurance to the public of a professional standard of service.
 The appearance of police officers and police staff is a factor that may influence opinion and poor appearance may detract from an otherwise excellent service.
-This also supports being an employer of choice.
+This also supports Our Pledge to develop a workforce fit for the future and deliver an outstanding service we can all be proud of.

-Nottinghamshire Police is committed to ensuring that, wherever possible, the diverse needs of all police officers, police staff , volunteer cadet leaders and special constables are met, provided that they do not conflict with, or compromise, the delivery of operational services and obligations under Health and Safety legislation and the overall requirements and standards as set out in this policy.
+Nottinghamshire Police is committed to ensuring that, wherever possible, the diverse needs of all police officers, police staff, volunteer cadet leaders and special constables are met, provided that they do not conflict with, or compromise, the delivery of operational services and obligations under Health and Safety legislation and the overall requirements and standards as set out in this policy.

 The aim of the policy is to standardise the dress and appearance of all uniformed police officers, police staff, volunteer cadet leaders and special constables in Nottinghamshire Police, thereby ensuring consistency and safety for staff whilst portraying an image which engenders confidence, credibility and respect from the public we serve.
 The policy complies with best practice as detailed in Home Office Circular 051/2003.